 Photo Credit: Brett Hall Jones

 Poet & scholar Evie Shockley thinks, creates, and writes with her eye on a Black feminist horizon.
-Her books of poetry include suddenly we (forthcoming 2023), semiautomatic, and the new black.
-Her work has twice garnered the Hurston/Wright Legacy Award, was a finalist for the Pulitzer Prize, and appears internationally.
-Her honors include the Lannan Literary Award for Poetry and the Stephen Henderson Award, and her joys include participating in such communities as Poets at the End of the World, Cave Canem, & the Community of Writers.
+Her books of poetry include suddenly we (NAACP Image Award; National Book Award Finalist), semiautomatic (Hurston/Wright Legacy Award; Pulitzer Prize finalist), and the new black (Hurston/Wright Legacy Award).
+She publishes widely and has been translated into French, Polish, Slovenian, and Spanish.
+Among the honors for her body of work are the Academy Fellowship for Distinguished Poetic Achievement, the Shelley Memorial Award, the Lannan Literary Award for Poetry, the Holmes National Poetry Prize, and the Stephen Henderson Award.
+Her joys include participating in poetry communities such as Cave Canem and collaborating with artists working in various media.
 Shockley is the Zora Neale Hurston Distinguished Professor of English at Rutgers University.

 Photo Credit: Stéphane Robolin